 - Last Updated: 10 January 2016 10 January 2016

-Over the past several years, in a number of small studies, Dr. A. Martin Lerner and his collaborators at Wayne State University and the University of Michigan have objectively documented heart symptoms and abnormalities in a percentage of Chronic Fatigue Syndrome/Chronic Fatigue and Immune Dysfunction Syndrome/Myalgic Encephalopathy (CFS/CFIDS/ME) patients.
+Over the past several years, in a number of small studies, Dr. A. Martin Lerner and his collaborators at Wayne State University and the University of Michigan have objectively documented heart symptoms and abnormalities in a percentage of Myalgic Encephalomyelitis/chronic Fatigue Syndrome (ME/CFS) patients.

-In one study, the administration of intravenous ganciclovir had a marked effect in a subset of CFIDS/ME patients in increasing their ability to function.
+In one study, the administration of intravenous ganciclovir had a marked effect in a subset of ME/CFS patients in increasing their ability to function.

 Studies 1 and 2 cited below objectively documented intermittent tachycardia in a very high percentage of CFS patients.
 The tachycardia is accompanied by T-wave abnormalities as measured by 24-hour Holter monitoring.

 CFS patients for these two studies were selected from infectious disease practices, were younger than 50, and did not have any known heart or circulatory condition.
 Patients experienced left-sided chest pain, palpitations, rapid pulse and light-headedness.

 Lerner found that, "In CFS patients, oscillating abnormal T-waves were regularly seen with the onset of sinus tachycardias, and the abnormal T-waves then resolved with the reappearance of normal sinus rhythms."
 1

 "This study 2 confirms our earlier report 1, just quoted that CFS patients uniformly have abnormal oscillating T-wave flattenings and T-wave inversions by Holter monitoring."